jerryzhao173985/ai-ml-sdk-for-vulkan/README.md

 - Python 3.10 or later.
 Required python libraries for building are listed in `tooling-requirements.txt`.
 - Flatbuffers flatc compiler.
+- Doxygen 1.9.1 or later.
+(When building documentation)

 The following dependencies are also needed: